Over the years, many of us at Morehouse have been asked what value one should use for Load Cell Reliability when a system is new.

 The answer is variable as it depends on several factors.

-One of the critical factors is figuring out how stable someone needs the load cell system to be to meet their measurement uncertainty requirements.
+One critical factor is determining how stable the load cell system needs to be to meet a person's measurement uncertainty requirements.

 Is 89 % EOPR acceptable with 95 % Confidence, or is 95 % End of Period Reliability (EOPR) the goal?